selfishprimate/gerillass-docs/content/docs/only.md

 ---
 title: "Only"
-site_title: "Only Sass Mxin"
+page_title: "Only Sass Mxin"
-site_description: "Only Sass mixin helps you to target elements based on their position among siblings of same type (tag name).
+page_description: "Only Sass mixin helps you to target elements based on their position among siblings of same type (tag name).
 This mixin uses :first-of-type, :last-of-type, and :nth-of-type CSS pseudo-classes."
 ---

 # Only